Legendary creatures of the Argentine Northwest region

 The Argentine Northwest region (NOA) is composed of the territory of the Argentinian provinces of Tucumán, Salta, and Catamarca.
 The region's center is in the area of Santiago del Estero.
-During the NOA's aboriginal period, the various communities within the area shared a complex culture that was further enriched by constant contacts and exchanges with the Tawantinsuyu or Inca empire, which was part.
+During the NOA's aboriginal period, the various communities within the area shared a complex culture that was further enriched by constant contacts and exchanges with the Tawantinsuyu or Inca Empire, which was part.

 From this early culture numerous myths and legends arose.
 Two well known Argentine writers, Ricardo Rojas and Julio Carreras, have written works on these myths.
 Ricardo Rojas major work on this subject is entitled The Country of the Forest (El País de la Selva).
 Carreras' book on this subject is entitled The Bad Love (El Malamor).

 Sacháyoj

-Father of the Forest.
-Sacháyoj was a supernatural, aged being with extremely long, white hair that covered his whole body.
-He always carried a long cane in one of his hands.
-He was the guardian of the forest.
+Referred to as the "Lord of the Forest" in English, Sacháyoj was a supernatural, aged being with extremely long, white hair that covered his whole body.
+He is sometimes depicted as carrying a long cane in one of his hands.
+His function was to serve as the guardian of the forest.
 When natives felled a tree without need, he would punish them by making the tree disappear forever.